juliasilge/tidytext/README.md

 ```

-Or you can install the development version from Github with [remotes](https://github.com/r-lib/remotes):
+Or you can install the development version from GitHub with [remotes](https://github.com/r-lib/remotes):

 ```r